 Years ago I made this tutorial on how to make snow globe ornaments:

 But this year I stepped it up and made a snow globe ornament, with a matching starry night sky to complete my “midnight sky” inspired tree.
-Hand painted blue skies complete with a sky full of stars were the perfect backdrop to these tiny bottlebrush trees with shimmery snow.
+Hand painted dark navy blue skies complete with a sky full of stars were the perfect backdrop to these tiny bottlebrush trees with shimmery snow.

 The best part?
 Besides the fact they were super easy to do, they are shatterproof!
 What’s not to love?
 Here’s how easy it was to make them: